 Apicoectomy in Los Algodones, Mexico

 Also known as Molar City, Los Algodones is a small border town in Baja California, Mexico.
-Its located 7 miles from Yuma Arizona and its popularity has increased in the last decades.
+Its located 7 miles from Yuma Arizona and its popularity have increased in the last decades.

 With more than 300 dental clinics in town, Los Algodones has become the paradise for U.S Citizens and Canadians when looking for affordable dental work, while having a great time visiting the town.